SquirrelMail English Site Danish Site French Site Russian Site Japanese Site

 ------cut here-------

-Of course, you can place any text where "OPTION_NAME" is and any input tags where "OPTION_INPUT" is.
+Of course, you can place any text where "OPTION NAME" is and any input tags where "OPTION INPUT" is.

 You will want to use the options_<pref page>_save hook (in this case, options_display_save) to save the user's settings after they have pressed the "Submit" button.
 Again, inform SquirrelMail that we want to use this hook by adding a line to the squirrelmail_plugin_init_demo() function in plugins/demo/setup.php:

-$squirrelmail_plugin_hooks['options_display_save']['demo'] = 'demo_save_options';
+$squirrelmail_plugin_hooks['options_display_save']['demo'] = 'demo_save_options_stub';

-The function demo_save_options_do() should put the user's settings into permanent storage (see Saving and retrieving preferences below for more information).
+The function demo_save_options() should put the user's settings into permanent storage (see Saving and retrieving preferences below for more information).
 This example assumes that in the preferences page, the input element's name attribute was set to "demo_option":

 global $data_dir, $username;